"He is one of the best arbitration lawyers of his generation"

-Tsegaye Laurendeau is a senior associate in Shearman & Sterling's international arbitration practice.
+Tsegaye Laurendeau is a counsel in Shearman & Sterling's international arbitration practice.

-Born and raised in Ethiopia, Tsegaye started his legal career as an associate in the project finance department of a Magic Circle firm, acting for international financial institutions and investors in relation to the financing and development of large energy and infrastructure projects, particularly in sub-Saharan Africa.
-In this role, Tsegaye notably worked with African government departments, regulators, banks and legal counsel.
+Born and raised in Ethiopia, Tsegaye started his career as an associate in the project finance department of a Magic Circle firm, where he spent three years advising international financial institutions and investors on the financing and development of large energy and infrastructure projects, particularly in sub-Saharan Africa.
+He notably worked with African government departments, regulators, banks and legal counsel.

-After three years as a project finance lawyer, he joined Shearman & Sterling’s international arbitration team in Paris in 2010.
-He transferred to the London team in 2015.
+Tsegaye joined Shearman & Sterling’s international arbitration team in Paris in 2010 and transferred to the London team in 2015.

-He holds an undergraduate degree in economics, a master’s in international trade law, a master’s in international dispute resolution, a certificate from the International Academy for Arbitration Law, and a certificate in financial management.
+He holds an undergraduate degree in economics, master’s degrees in international trade law and in international dispute resolution, a certificate from the International Academy for Arbitration Law, and a certificate in financial management.

 Tsegaye is admitted to the Paris Bar and as a solicitor of the Supreme Court of England and Wales.
 A native Amharic and French speaker, he speaks English fluently and is conversant in Spanish.